Hezkore/vimod/README.md

 ![demo](https://github.com/Hezkore/vimod/blob/main/demo.png?raw=true)

 ## Install
-Just copy VIMod to your Vim configuration directory and add the runtime to your vimrc file.\
+1. Copy VIMod to your Vim configuration directory.
-_Clone with Git if you want to easily update VIMod in the future._
+	* _Clone with Git if you want to easily update VIMod in the future._

-Launch Vim normally.
+2. Add the runtime to the top of your vimrc file.

 OS specific instructions:
 <details>